LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforiOS/VoiceandVideoforiOSSDK/le-configuration.md

 | ------------- |:-------------:|:-------------|
 | Chrome | latest (>= v54)  | Windows, MacOSX, Linux |

 **Note**: Only web browsers listed here are supported.
-When using LiveEngage from an unsupported browser the feature is automatically disabled from the agent workspace.
+When using Conversational Cloud from an unsupported browser the feature is automatically disabled from the agent workspace.

 #### Required Hardware